wagnermc506/wagnermc506/README.md

 ## About

-Hi, my name is Wagner M Cunha, 25 years old and a pretty good devops :)
+Hi, my name is Wagner M Cunha 🇧🇷, 25 years old and a pretty good devops :)

 - Graduating in Software Engineering in FCTE - UNB
 - Worked a bit with python (django and web crawling) as intern on `Polícia Federal`